Zenthis Protocol

 We are a pre-launch protocol and do not claim security track record we have not yet earned.
 Our commitment is full transparency: audit reports, contract addresses, and bug bounty scope will all be public before any mainnet transaction is processed.

-Deployed May 2026 · Network: Ethereum Sepolia
+Deployed Jun 2026 · Network: Base (Coinbase L2)

 5.2 Upgrade Governance